Samah Abdelrahim | سماح

 • Graduate mentor- Language and Cognition lab- Stanford University

-• Hoang D Nguyen- Research assistant in the language and cognition lab, Fall/Winter 2024
+• Hoang D Nguyen- Research assistant, Fall/Winter 2024

 • Graduate mentor, Bing Honors College, Stanford University, Summer 2024